 The State will use this demonstration to ensure coverage for Arkansas Works eligible beneficiaries provided primarily through QHPs offered in the individual market or through ESI instead of the fee-for-service delivery system that serves the traditional Medicaid population.
-The State will provide premium assistance to aid individuals Arkansas Works beneficiaries in enrolling in coverage through QHPs in the Marketplace or ESI for Arkansas Works beneficiaries.
+The State will provide premium assistance to aid individuals in enrolling in coverage through QHPs in the Marketplace or ESI for Arkansas Works beneficiaries.

-Populations Affected by the Arkansas Works Demonstration.
-Except as described in STCs 18 and 19, the Arkansas Works Demonstration affects the delivery of benefits, as set forth in section 1905(v)(2)(B) of the Act and codified at 42 CFR Section 433.204(a)(2), to adults aged 19 through 64 eligible under the state plan under 1902(a)(10)(A)(i)(VIII) of the Act, 42 CFR Section 435.119.
-Eligibility and coverage for these individuals who have incomes up to and including 100 percent of the FPL, including the 5 percent income disregard required for the purposes of determining income eligibility based on MAGI standards, eligible under the state plan under 1902(a)(10)(A)(i)(VIII) of the Act, 42 CFR Section 435.119.
-During calendar year 2018. the Arkansas Works Demonstration will also affect the delivery of benefits, as set forth in section 1905(y)(2)(B) of the Act and codified at 42 CFR Section 433.204(a)(2), to adults aged 19 through 64 who have incomes above 100 percent of the FPL, including the 5 percent income disregard required for the purposes of determining income eligibility based on MAGI standards, eligible under the state plan under 1902(a)(10)(A)(i)(VIII) of the Act.
-42 CFR Section 435.119 to the extent they were enrolled in 2017 and remain enrolled (hereinafter transitional enrollees).
-Beginning in 2018, when the state assesses at eligibility redetermination or upon a change in circumstances submission that an Arkansas Works beneficiary has an income above 100 percent of the FPL, he or she will no longer be eligible for the demonstration.

-Eligibility and coverage for Arkansas Works beneficiaries is subject to all applicable Medicaid laws and regulations in accordance with the Medicaid state plan, except as expressly waived in this demonstration and as described in these STCs.
+17. Populations Affected by the Arkansas Works Demonstration.
+Except as described in STCs 18 and 19, the Arkansas Works Demonstration affects the delivery of benefits, as set forth in section 1905(y)(2)(B) of the Act and codified at 42 CFR Section 433.204(a)(2), to adults aged 19 through 64 eligible under the state plan under 1902(a)(10)(A)(i)(VIII) of the Act, 42 CFR Section 435.119.
+Eligibility and coverage for these individuals is subject to all applicable Medicaid laws and regulations in accordance with the Medicaid state plan, except as expressly waived in this demonstration and as described in these STCs.
 Any Medicaid state plan amendments to this eligibility group, including the conversion to a modified adjusted gross income standard on January 1, 2014, will apply to this demonstration.